pocomane/brewed-in-the-apocalypse/bita.md

 down hurting is shoulder on the door frame.
 Sign "Shoulder pain 1", as harm.
 ```

-__Helping PCs__ - When you help someone and you have to roll.
-You can not
+__Help a PC__ - When you help another protagonist to accomplish an action, and
-help someone helping or hindering an PC.
-If multiple character are helping,
-add only the maximum value.
+you have to roll:

 - On success, add 2 from the next roll of the PCs.
 - On twist, add 1 from the next roll of the PCs.

+You can not help someone helping or hindering an PC.
+If multiple character are
+helping, add only the maximum value.

-__Hindering PCs__ - When you hinder someone and you have to roll:
+__Hinder a PCs__ - When you hinder another protagonist to accomplish an action,
+and you have to roll:

 - On success, subtract 2 from the next roll of the PCs.
 - On twist, subtract 1 from the next roll of the PCs.

-The __Hinder PCs__ can be done also when that person is acting against you
-directly (this is the way to represent an opposition roll).
-You can not hinder
-someone helping or hindering an PC.
-If multiple character are hindering,
+You can not hinder someone helping or hindering an PC.
+If multiple character are
-subtract only the maximum value.
+hider, subtract only the maximum value.  __Hindering a PC__  that is acting
+against you directly is the way to represent an opposition roll.

+Note that a roll may have both the modifier from previous __Help a PC__
+and __Hinder a PC__ moves.

 ```
 Alice - Anne is not agree, so she tries to establish herself.
 For safety she tries